Ilkley railway station: History

-The through lines were served by Platforms 3 (in the down direction) and 4 (up).
+The through lines were served by platforms 3 (in the down direction) and 4 (up).
 The lines continued through the back wall of the station and immediately crossed over Brook Street by way of a bowstring girder bridge with an 25.9 m span.
-This extension eventually fell victim to Dr Beeching's Reshaping of Britain's Railways report.
-It was closed to passengers in March 1965 (at the same time as the route via Otley to Leeds) and to all traffic at the beginning of 1966, reducing Ilkley to a terminus once more.
-The track alongside both Platforms 3 and 4 remained in place for a time following closure as a through route, with Platform 3 seeing occasional peak-time passenger use, and Platform 4 very occasional engineering use as a stabling siding.
-The pedestrian subway leading from the main station concourse to Platform 4 and the back entrance of the station on Railway Road was closed in 1983 owing to the deterioration of the glass roof above it.
-Much of the glass in the main roof at this side of the station was removed at this stage, and Platforms 3 and 4 were permanently closed and the track lifted.
+This extension eventually fell victim to government cuts, following the publication of Dr Beeching's Reshaping of Britain's Railways report.
+It was closed to passengers in March 1965, at the same time as the route via Otley to Leeds, and to all traffic at the beginning of 1966, reducing Ilkley to a terminus once more.

+The track alongside both platforms 3 and 4 remained in place for a time following closure as a through route, with platform 3 seeing occasional peak-time passenger use, and platform 4 very occasional engineering use as a stabling siding.
+The pedestrian subway leading from the main station concourse to platform 4 and the back entrance of the station on Railway Road was closed in 1983, owing to the deterioration of the glass roof above it.
+Much of the glass in the main roof at this side of the station was removed at this stage; platforms 3 and 4 were closed permanently and the track was lifted.

-Goods traffic was catered for by a yard comprising nine sidings and three through roads situated on the south eastern side of the station, in the area now occupied by Tesco's supermarket and car park.
+Goods traffic was catered for by a yard comprising nine sidings and three through roads situated on the south eastern side of the station, in the area now occupied by Tesco supermarket and car park.
 A large stone built shed and attached offices was situated on one of the through lines.
 A five-ton hand-cranked crane stood to the east of the shed.
-The yard closed for all freight except coal on 1 February 1965, and to all traffic on 7 August 1967.
-The last two wagons were removed on 9 August 1967 after which the yard sidings stood derelict until removed in the mid 1970s.
+The yard closed for all freight except coal on 1 February 1965 and to all traffic on 7 August 1967.
+The last two wagons were removed on 9 August 1967, after which the yard sidings stood derelict until it was removed in the mid-1970s.